 A website with products and services won’t change much if you have a fairly static set of offerings.
 By adding a blog to your business website you will be regularly introducing new content.
 This has a number of advantages such as:

 - Reasons to visit and revisit: Blogs give users a reason to visit your website on a regular basis.
+Whether you have news, product announcements or the latest updates from your company, having a blog is another channel and cause for visitors to return if you keep up the quality and the cadence.

 - Freshness: Having blog posts feature on your website’s homepage is a great way to keep your number one shop window fresh and up to date.
+If your content is fairly static, e.g. only updates every few months, then a blog is a channel for more regular web content.

 - Showing your human side: Having a regular blog, you have an opportunity to give a more human side to your business, if that’s in keeping with your brand policy, tone of voice, editorial policy etc. You can show personality, charisma and free-flowing, in-depth knowledge that may assist in endearing your brand to your visitors.
 You’re building a relationship between your brand and your (potential) customers here, so it’s the perfect opportunity to really connect with your audience.